 The taxpayers’ bill of rights grants all taxpayers the right to hire an attorney to represent them.
 Just like the right to legal representation in a regular court of law, it’s there for a reason.
 You need it.

-Taxpayers with a large tax debt, facing a messy tax audit, or under criminal investigation cannot afford to not hire a tax attorney.
+Taxpayers with a large tax debt, facing a messy tax audit, or under criminal investigation cannot afford to represent themselves.
+The stakes are too high.

 The IRS had a conviction rate of 96% in 2015 and eight out of 10 cases resulted in prison sentences.